ivanshalashilin/Cavity/README.md

 2. Split the function gen trigger signal and connect to pin 30 and pin 26
 3. Connect the 1104nm feedback to DAC0 and the cavity feedback to DAC1
 4. Connect low pass filters (cutoff $\sim$ 1000 Hz) on the analog outputs
-5. During operational STCL, combine the amplifed function generator and cavity feedback with the voltage summer, then send to cavity
+5. During operational STCL, combine the amplified function generator and cavity feedback with the voltage summer, then send to cavity
 6. Adjust offset on function gen until the cavity is scanning a FSR with an 1104nm peak in the middle of two 780nm peaks